-PSG appoint Pochettino: Mauricio's Messi dream could come true in Paris
+PSG Appoint Pochettino: Mauricio's Messi Dream Could Come True In Paris

 Fabio Capello was in the opposition dugout at Camp Nou and after 25 awestruck minutes, he approached his counterpart Frank Rijkaard to ask if he could take the Argentine wonderkid on a temporary deal.

-Barca finally realised they had a generational talent on their hands and opted against letting him go.
+Barca finally realized they had a generational talent on their hands and opted against letting him go.

 "I'd started to hear about Messi when I was an Espanyol player – this small guy playing in the Barcelona academy, who had arrived from Argentina when he was 13," Pochettino said.